 As well as original musicals, Cameron enjoys producing new versions of such classics as Oliver!, My Fair Lady, Oklahoma!, Carousel, the longest-running production ever of Stephen Sondheim’s legendary Follies and, most recently, the reinvented Half a Sixpence.
 Other original musicals he has produced include: Little Shop of Horrors, Side by Side by Sondheim, Tomfoolery, Martin Guerre, Betty Blue Eyes and The Witches of Eastwick.

 Les Misérables remains the longest-running musical in the world and the original is now in its 33rd year in London.

-In 2013 Cameron, in conjunction with Working Title Films and Universal, produced his first hugely successful musical film, the Oscar, Golden Globe and BAFTA award-winning Les Misérables.
+In 2013, Cameron produced his first hugely successful musical film in conjunction with Working Title Films and Universal - the Oscar, Golden Globe and BAFTA award-winning Les Misérables.

 Cameron owns eight historic theatres in London’s West End, all of which have undergone spectacular refurbishment.
 By far the most ambitious transformation has been Matcham’s masterpiece, the Victoria Palace Theatre, which has been rebuilt, expanded and visually re-imagined, and is currently home to the Olivier and Tony Award and Pulitzer Prize-winning American musical Hamilton, which Cameron is co-producing with the original American producers.

 Music Theatre International, the world’s largest representative of secondary rights of many of the greatest musicals ever written, is now one of Cameron’s companies.
 Cameron was knighted in the 1996 New Year honours for his services to British theatre and he is the first British producer to be elected to Broadway’s Theater Hall of Fame.
 In 1990, Cameron inaugurated the chair of contemporary theatre at St Catherine’s College in Oxford University, currently held by Sir Tom Stoppard.